smicer66/DarkRider-theme/README.md

 ## Technical Details

-The DarkRider-theme application is developed using Liferay Java framework which provides portal development capabilities.
-Database used is Microsoft SQL
+The DarkRider-theme application is developed using Liferay velocity template which provides themeing capabilities.

 ## Install the Java
 Before proceeding, make sure your computer has Java installed.
 Minimum version is Java 8.
 See Oracle website for documentation on Java installation

-## Install the Microsoft SQL
-Before proceeding, make sure your computer has Microsoft SQL installed.
-See guidance online for installtion of Microsoft SQL and its tools.

 ## Dependency
 Generate WAR file using your favorite IDE such as Eclipse or your command prompt/bash. <br><br>